Fused Spatial Point Process Intensity Estimation with Varying Coefficients on Complex Constrained Domains: Methodology

-where $\tilde{\ell}_c(\beta)$ is either the approximation of the Poisson based composite log-likelihood or the logistic regression-based composite log-likelihood function similar as in \eqref{app1} and \eqref{app2}.
-The expressions are given below:
+where $\tilde{\ell}_c(\beta)$ is either the approximation of the Poisson based composite log-likelihood or the logistic regression-based composite log-likelihood function with the following expressions:

-The second term in the objective function \eqref{eq4} adds a graph pairwise fused regularization to the negative composite log-likelihood function. $\bbE$ is the edge set of a graph $\bbG$ and $(i,j)\in\mathbb{E}$ implies that there is an edge in $\mathbb{E}$ connecting the points at $u_i$ and $u_j$. $P_{\lambda}(\cdot)$, a non-negative function tuned by parameter $\lambda$, penalizes the pairwise difference of regression coefficients whose corresponding locations are connected by an edge in $\mathbb{E}$.
+The second term in the objective function \eqref{eq4} adds a graph pairwise fused regularization to the negative composite log-likelihood function. $\bbE$ is the edge set of a graph $\bbG$, and $(i,j)\in\mathbb{E}$ implies that there is an edge in $\mathbb{E}$ connecting the points at $u_i$ and $u_j$. $P_{\lambda}(\cdot)$, a non-negative function tuned by parameter $\lambda$, penalizes the pairwise difference of regression coefficients whose corresponding locations are connected by an edge in $\mathbb{E}$.
 One popular choice is the $L_1$-penalty,

-which is often referred to as the graph fused lasso penalty in the literature \citep{Tibshirani19,arnold2016efficient,li2019spatial}.
+which is often referred to as the graph fused lasso penalty in the literature \citep{tibshirani2011solution,arnold2016efficient,li2019spatial}.
 The $L_1$ penalty encourages sparsity in the pairwise differences between the coefficients of edge-connected locations.
 As a result, the edges in the graph can be classified into a set that corresponds to the non-zero elements of $|\beta_k(u_i)-\beta_k(u_j)|$, and another set that corresponds to the zero elements of $|\beta_k(u_i)-\beta_k(u_j)|$.
 This naturally leads to a piece-wise constant estimate of $\bbeta_k$ for each covariate and hence a well defined spatially contiguous partition of the vertices for each covariate. $\lambda$ is a non-negative tuning parameter that determines the strength of penalization and ultimately influences the estimates of clustered.
-To make a proper choice of the values of them, we use the Bayes information criterion (BIC) to select an optimal value of $\lambda$ \citep{li2019spatial}.
+To make a proper choice of the values of them, we use the Bayes information criterion (BIC) to select an optimal value of $\lambda$ \citep{choiruddin2021information}.
+Specifically, $BIC = -2\tilde{\ell}_{c} + df \log m$, where $\tilde{\ell}_c$ is the approximated composite log likelihood as in \eqref{eq:PL} and \eqref{eq:LRL}, $m$ is the number of observations, and $df$ is the degree of freedom of $\hat{\bbeta}$.
+Following \cite{tibshirani2011solution}, $df$ is estimated by the summation of the number of clusters for each regression coefficient $\bbeta_k$.